startup-cto/technical-debt-block/README.md

 # Technical Debt Block

-This GitHub block allows to discover technical debt in a repository and to roughly prioritize which files to clean up first/
+This GitHub block allows to discover technical debt in a repository and to roughly prioritize which files to clean up first.

+There's [an article](https://startup-cto.net/easily-identify-technical-debt-in-any-repository/?utm_source=startup-cto%2Ftechnical-debt-block&utm_medium=GitHub) with more details!

 ## Usage